Dynasty-Li/Dynasty-Li.github.io/index.md

 ## Research Interests

 My research interests include Human-Computer Interaction (HCI) with subfields in Extended Reality, Game Experience, and Novel Interaction Techniques.
-Meanwhile, I am also interested in the Sociological Application of Artificial Intelligence (i.e., Computer Vision and Natural Language Processing). <p><color="red">I am actively looking for some friends with the same research interests but with a strong background in Python and Deep Learning</p>
+Meanwhile, I am also interested in the Sociological Application of Artificial Intelligence (i.e., Computer Vision and Natural Language Processing). <font><color="red">I am actively looking for some friends with the same research interests but with a strong background in Python and Deep Learning</font>

 ## Academic Experience